-To provide a new connection, we are sometimes required to position equipment such as overhead lines (e.g. poles), underground cables and substations on private land.
+- To provide a new connection we sometimes need to position equipment such as overhead lines, underground cables and substations on private land.
 When this is necessary we have to secure our equipment by legal agreement (Wayleaves or Deeds/Easements) with landowners or occupiers.
 The type of land rights agreement we require will depend on the location and voltage of the equipment being installed.
-Further information and typical timescales are set out in our "INFORMATION FOR LANDOWNERS & CUSTOMERS" guide, available at www.westernpower.co.uk/Connections/Competition-in-Connections/Legal-Permissions-and-Consents

-The guide also contains information on timescales, what our conveyancing solicitors do and useful hints on steps customers and ICPs can take to accelerate the conveyancing and legal completion process.
-E.g. Assisting us by providing early information on any complex land ownership matters or restrictions affecting the land etc. Sometimes additional legal fees may be incurred in the process and the guide gives examples of where this may occur.

-SAMPLE DOCUMENT TEMPLATES for common WPD Deeds, Wayleaves and Lease agreements can also be found on our website (other specific documents can be provided on request) via the link above.
+Further information and typical timescales are set out in our "INFORMATION FOR LANDOWNERS & CUSTOMERS" guide, available here. - The guide also contains information on timescales, what our solicitors do and useful hints on steps customers can take to accelerate the conveyancing and legal completion process.
+Sometimes additional legal fees may be incurred in the process and the guide gives examples of where this may occur. - Sample template documents for common WPD Deeds, Wayleaves and Lease agreements can also be found on our website (other specific documents can be provided on request) via the link above.